 Motor controller

 No control server is required, rules are defined directly in the room controller via web interface.
 This configuration should allow to make a presentation where the customer can see the way how the system will work.
 Customer should be able to check the status of the room sensors, play with the rules, see how the blinds are operated.
+Yes.
+As quick and basic as possible!

 No specific PCBs/mechanical parts are necessary on this stage.